Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Frank-Wolfe Algorithms

 \section{Frank-Wolfe Algorithms}

 The Frank-Wolfe algorithm \autocite{frank1956fw} or conditional gradient method \autocite{levitin1966cg} is a projection-free first-order algorithm for constrained optimization over a convex compact feasible set.
 Since its first appearance, several algorithmic variations have been developed that enhance the performance of the original algorithm, while maintaining many of its advantages.
-In our experiments, we consider vanilla Frank-Wolfe (FW), Away-Step Frank-Wolfe (AFW), Lazified Conditional Gradients (LCG), Lazified Away-Step Frank-Wolfe (LAFW), and Stochastic Frank-Wolfe (SFW).
-We give a brief overview of FW and SFW here and defer a description of AFW, LCG, and LAFW as well as of the feasible regions $\CC$ and associated LMOs to Appendix~\ref{apx:technical}.
-The interested reader is referred to a more detailed presentation of the algorithm variants and their implementation\footnote{We used the \texttt{FrankWolfe.jl} Julia package available at \url{https://github.com/ZIB-IOL/FrankWolfe.jl} for our experiments.
+In our experiments, we consider vanilla Frank-Wolfe (FW), Away-Step Frank-Wolfe (AFW), Lazified Conditional Gradients (LCG), Lazified Away-Step Frank-Wolfe (LAFW), Stochastic Frank-Wolfe (SFW).
+For comparison we also consider Projected Gradient Descent (PGD).
+We give a brief overview of FW and SFW here and defer a description of AFW, LCG, and LAFW as well as of the feasible regions $\CC$ and associated LMOs and projections to Appendix~\ref{apx:technical}.
+The interested reader is referred to a more detailed presentation of the algorithm variants and their implementations\footnote{We use the \texttt{FrankWolfe.jl} Julia package available at \url{https://github.com/ZIB-IOL/FrankWolfe.jl} for our experiments.
 See Appendix~\ref{apx:technical} for more details regarding our computational setup.} \autocite{besancon2021fwjl}.

 \paragraph{Vanilla Frank-Wolfe (FW)} In its basic version, see Algorithm~\ref{alg:fw}, a linear approximation to the objective function at the current iterate (obtained from first-order information) is minimized over the feasible region.
 Such a linear minimization oracle (LMO) is often computationally less costly than a corresponding projection (which amounts to solving a quadratic problem).
 The next FW iterate is obtained as a convex combination of the solution to the LMO and the current iterate.
 For convex regions $\CC$, this guarantees that the algorithm produces iterates that remain feasible throughout all iterations.
 This basic variant has the lowest memory requirements among all deterministic variants since it only requires keeping track of the current iterate.
 Hence, it is well suited for large-scale problems.
 However, other variants can achieve improvements in terms of convergence speed (iteration count and time for more specialized setups), see Appendix~\ref{apx:technical}.